-I. Clearly define regulated/retained trees by size, condition and location on a development site Issue: Current definitions and requirements often are areas of disagreement between staff and developers.
+I. Clearly define "trees of merit" by size, condition and location on a development site Issue: Current definitions and requirements often are areas of disagreement between staff and developers.
 Some permit applicants feel they're required to retain trees of lesser quality.

-Discussion: Findings and data provide justification to retain high quality trees on development sites.
+Discussion: Findings and data provide justification to retain trees of merit on development sites.
 The challenge is to balance the community desire for tree retention in a manner that does not unduly limit development potential.